Neck Cancer With Unknown Primary Site Treatment & Management

 Chemotherapy is generally reserved for patients with clinical or pathologic indicators of aggressive disease or primary nasopharyngeal carcinoma.
 Patients with extensive lymphadenopathy (>N2C), pathologic evidence of extracapsular spread of the carcinoma outside of individual lymph nodes, unresectable local disease, or distant metastatic spread of the carcinoma often undergo chemotherapy for curative intent or palliative treatment.

-Aggressive medical management consisting of both chemotherapy and radiation is reserved for advanced disease in patients who are deemed poor candidates for surgery, inoperable, or palliation.
-A recent study discusses that concurrent chemoradiotherapy of N2 and N3 nodal disease from an unknown primary was able to give patients a 5-year survival rate and control rate of 75% and 87%, respectively.[25]
-Also, patients with nasopharyngeal carcinoma are treated with combined chemoradiation therapy without surgery.
+Aggressive medical management consisting of both chemotherapy and radiation is reserved for advanced disease in patients who are deemed poor candidates for surgery or inoperable or in whom palliation is employed.
+A study reported that concurrent chemoradiotherapy of N2 and N3 nodal disease from an unknown primary was able to give patients a 5-year survival rate and control rate of 75% and 87%, respectively.
+[31] Also, patients with nasopharyngeal carcinoma are treated with combined chemoradiation therapy without surgery.

-A recent study sought to determine whether the addition of cisplatin-based concurrent chemotherapy to radiation therapy would influence patients treated for head-and-neck cancer of unknown primary origin.
+A study sought to determine whether the addition of cisplatin-based concurrent chemotherapy to radiation therapy would influence patients treated for head and neck cancer of unknown primary origin.
 Results showed concurrent chemoradiation provides no clear advantage to overall survival and imparted significant added toxicity.
-Further study is needed to make any firm conclusions regarding the study aim.[27]
+Further study is needed to make any firm conclusions regarding the study aim.
+[33]

 Surgical Therapy